jsonrouter/core/README.md

 ```

-When JSON params are added to the web.RequestInterface params map, they are prefixed with an underscore to avoid name collisions with route params.
-Below is an example of accessing the above payload parameters via an instance of web.RequestInterface.
+When JSON params are added to the http.Request params map, they are prefixed with an underscore to avoid name collisions with route params.
+Below is an example of accessing the above payload parameters via an instance of http.Request.

 ```